shims

 4: Three parameters define valve port geometry

 W.port also defines the pressurized perimeter length controlling the wave shaped tangential deflection of the shim stack.
-The wave shaped deflection partially closes off the left and right-hand portions of the valve port reducing the effective flow area on wide port valve pistons.
+The wave shaped deflection partially closes off the left and right-hand portions of the valve port reducing the effective flow area of wide valve ports.

 shim stack wave deflection